gumaerc-testorg/6.170-fall-2005/content/pages/exams.md

 ---
 content_type: page
+description: This section contains a list of topics for the quiz, divided into several categories.
 learning_resource_types:
 - Exams
 ocw_type: CourseSection
 title: Exams
 uid: fe44eec4-0e1c-26aa-2ff5-28809f8ff623
+video_metadata:
+  youtube_id: null
 ---

 The quiz (given in week 9) will be a closed-book quiz.
 Here is a list of topics that have been covered this term that may appear in the quiz.
 You won't be tested on obscure details of Java.